 - This longitudinal project is based on the major reform I co-led in the Graduate Diploma of Secondary Education.
 I designed and managed the research project to explore the attitudes to the profession graduate students bring with them, and the influence of our course design on the understandings they graduate with.
 An important perspective of the reform and research was overcoming the theory-practice divide that is common in pre-service education in this field.
 To date the project has resulted in an Excellence in Teaching Award, A Symposium at the Australian Association for Research in Education that I coordinated, and three publications (1 under review).

 - This is a National Symposium I initiated and coordinated in 2011.
 The symposium was aimed at connecting museum education and history education and exploring ways to overcome the theory-practice divide and the practitioner – researcher divide.
 The successful event was held over three days and was attended by 120 leaders in the field in Australia.
-The proceedings and discussion paper I prepared are available online and are soon to be published as an edited volume.
-A further journal publication has resulted from this event and a number of collaborations are developing.
+The proceedings and discussion paper were available online at the university research repository.